agencyenterprise/point-sdk-capacitor/docs/PointHealthKit.md

 }
 ```

-You can also run a manual sync for specific `HealthQueryType`, but we encourage not to do it and let the automated process handle that.
+You can also run a manual sync for specific type, but we encourage not to do it and let the automated process handle that.

 ```typescript
 async syncHistoricalDataForType() {